fyziktom/VirtualEconomyFramework/README.md

 In the folder you can find .NET Core 5.0 and ASP.NET 5.0 installers too.

 Please do not load addresses with many transactions.
 It will load for long time without some progressbar.
-This will be solved in next pre-beta ;)
+This will be solved in next pre-beta :)
+Now it is loading at background, but you will not see how many still remains.

 # Thanks